Max Planck PhDnet Statutes

 7 Entry into force

-These statutes enter into force on the day after they have been published on the PhDnet website (www.phdnet.mpg.de), having previously been accepted by the Delegates in the General Assembly and signed by a majority of Steering Group members. negotiated by the Preparing Committee, on August 5, 2005; modified and accepted on November 9, 2007; modified and accepted on October 30, 2009; modified and accepted on October 26, 2011; modified and accepted on November 7 2014; modified and accepted on November 23, 2015; modified and accepted on November 9, 2016; modified and accepted on November 8, 2018, modified and accepted on November 6, 2020.
+These statutes enter into force on the day after they have been published on the PhDnet website (www.phdnet.mpg.de), having previously been accepted by the Delegates in the General Assembly and signed by a majority of Steering Group members.
+Negotiated by the Preparing Committee, on August 5, 2005; modified and accepted on November 9, 2007; modified and accepted on October 30, 2009; modified and accepted on October 26, 2011; modified and accepted on November 7, 2014;modified and accepted on November 23, 2015; modified and accepted on November 9, 2016; modified and accepted on October 12, 2022; modified and accepted on October 11, 2023; modified and accepted on October 9, 2024; modified and accepted on October 15, 2025.

 Appendix A: Election procedure for External PhD Representatives